Storage, safety and security

 Transporting firearms and ammunition

-Schedule 1 of the Firearms Regulations governs the security requirements for firearms to be transported by the licensee and by commercial freight.
-For more information, refer to the Transporting Firearms and Ammunition form.
+- Commercial transport must comply with Schedule 1 of the Firearms Regulations.
+For more information, refer to the Transporting Firearms and Ammunition form

 Unauthorised firearms